 We made efforts over the past few years to streamline our work processes to compensate for this reduction in staff.
 But only so much can be accomplished by such streamlining, and our records management measurements provide a good example of the consequent declines in accomplishments.
 In 1999 our staff performed surveys of state and local government offices to determine records eligible for destruction, inactive storage, and transfer for permanent storage of historical records at the Archives.
 We found that state agencies had on hand a total of 557,580 cubic feet (or 1.4 billion pages) of records, of which 12,000 cubic feet of records could be transfer to the Archives for permanent retention as historical records over the next few years.
 We engaged in a close working relationship with personnel in state agencies to begin the transfer of those eligible records.
-Unfortunately, however, as records staff in state agencies have been eliminated and our state records analysts have been reduced from six to two individuals, the rate of transfer from state agencies has declined rather than increased.
+Unfortunately, however, as records staff in state agencies have been eliminated and our state records analysts have been reduced from six to three individuals, the rate of transfer from state agencies has declined rather than increased.
 Staff reductions initially resulted in reduced number of records retention schedules produced and records covered for state agencies and local governments (7.1e), the number of pages of state and local government records authorized for disposal (7.1g), and the cost avoidance made possible through the records management program (7.3d), but as service requests from state agencies and local governments have increased those numbers are stabilizing (see 7.1e & 7.1g and 7.3d).
 The impact of staff reductions is also apparent in our Reference Room measurements following on the elimination of public night and weekend hours in April 2002.
-Since then, visits have declined from 12,205 to 7,855 (7.1a).
+Since then, visits have declined from 12,205 to 7,992 even though the Reference Room is now open on Saturdays.
+Also, more documents are available online eliminating the need for a trip to the Reference Room (7.1a).